Why it’s important to set financial goals

 When your current decisions are based on your long-term vision, it’s easier to make choices that support your objectives.
 You’ll have more confidence in how you manage your money because you know your actions reflect your priorities.

-Also, being focused on what’s important means you’re less tempted to spend money on stuff that doesn’t contribute to your overall progress.
-You’ll be more committed to making financial decisions that move you closer to your goals.
+Also, being focused on what’s important means you’re less tempted to spend extra money on stuff that doesn’t contribute to your overall progress.
+You’ll be more committed to making financial decisions that move you closer to your achievable goals.

 #5 Financial goals strengthen motivation & commitment

-Being specific about your financial goals not only gives you direction, it also creates the motivation to persevere through adversity.
+Being specific about your financial objectives not only gives you direction, it also creates the motivation to persevere through adversity.
 As you move closer to your target, your commitment to reach it gets stronger.

 Many people avoid setting goals because they fear the disappointment of failure.
 However, failure is often a necessary stepping stone to success and offers valuable lessons.